 The principal accounting policies adopted in the preparation of this consolidated financial report is set out below.
 These policies have been consistently applied to all the periods presented, unless otherwise stated.
-The financial report is for the consolidated entity consisting of Beacon Lighting Group Limited and its subsidiaries.
+The financial report is for the consolidated entity consisting of Beacon Lighting Group Limited (the 'Company' or 'Beacon Lighting Group') and its controlled entities (the 'Consolidated Entity' or 'Group').